 We view our operations and manage our business as one operating segment.
-See our consolidated financial statements for a discussion of revenues, operating loss, net loss and total assets.
-All of our assets were held in the United States for the years ended December 31, 2015, 2014 and 2013.
+See our financial statements for a discussion of revenues, operating loss, net loss and total assets.
+All of our assets were held in the United States for the years ended December 31, 2016, 2015 and 2014.